bmd-lab/mss_auto/README.md

 ### pymatgen
 ### numpy
 # How to run it
-             After create a folder for storing unit cell files, and put the MSS-Auto.py in the same lever folder with that.
-Then you need prepare some unit cell files with POSCAR format and named id+POSCAR.You can open your terminal and switch to the catalog containing MSS-Auto.py, inputting python MSS-Auto.py -h, you will get:
+             After creating a folder for storing unit cell files, and putting the MSS-Auto.py in the same lever folder with that you need to prepare some unit cell files with POSCAR format and named id+POSCAR.
+Opening your terminal and switch to the catalog containing MSS-Auto.py, inputting python MSS-Auto.py -h, you will get:
             Hello!!
-                 Before running this script, you are expecting to create a new folder for storing the unit cell files and fill the following three options with right information
+                 Before running this script, you are expecting to create a new folder named unit_cell for storing the unit cell files and fill the following three options with right information
                 Options:
-                 -n,  --name   the name of unit cell folder -l,  --length   the length of empty layer -d,  --direction   the direction of making supercell So, you need to fill these messages in your command line, such as: python MSS-Auto.py -l 10 -d z -n unit, this means you want to make slab from z direction, insert 10 angstrom thickness empty layer, and the name of folder storing unit cell files is unit.
+                 -n,  --name   the name of unit cell folder -l,  --length   the length of empty layer -d,  --direction   the direction of making supercell So, you need to fill these messages in your command line, such as: python MSS-Auto.py -l 10 -d z, this means you want to make slab from z direction, insert 10 angstrom thickness empty layer.
+You can also name as you wish and specific it in your command line.
 # Output
             You will get another two folders, super and slab, if you run MSS-Auto.py successfully.
         The super folder contains supercell files, which the thickness is bigger than 15 angstroms